suyashb95/autoindex/readme.md

   -i, --input TEXT                input file name
   -o, --output TEXT               output file name --toc-page-numbers, --toc INTEGER...
-                                  range of pages having the table of contents --nest-using-fontsize BOOLEAN   flag to try and figure out nested bookmarks using font sizes
+                                  range of pages (from, to) having the table of contents

+  --nest-using-fontsize BOOLEAN   flag to try and figure out nested bookmarks
+                                  using font sizes

+  --nest-using-indents BOOLEAN    flag to try and figure out nested bookmarks
+                                  using indents

   --offset INTEGER                offset to add to the page numbers from the
                                   table of contents